CodoPixel/JSTable/README.md

     titlePos: 'top', // the position of the title: 'top' by default, or 'bottom'
     cells: // the cells to put inside the table
     [
-        [
+        // each array inside `cells` is a line of your table [
             new Cell(""), // an empty cell
             new MainCell("Age"), // a main cell (<th>)